GermanoGallicchio/research/SPREO.md

 --

-A previous study showing the same alpha decrease in golf putting after missing a putt http://doi.org/10.1111/psyp.12414
+A study showing a similar alpha power decrease after missing a golf putt (a motor error) http://doi.org/10.1111/psyp.12414
 1. Generally, people put in more resources in trials following an error
 2. Generally, lower alpha power indicates release from neuronal inhibition (more resources)